zopefoundation/z3c.formui/src/z3c/formui/README.txt

 and the TALES expression called ``macro`` which can lookup our macro adapters.
 Yes, macros are adapters in our content/layout template concept.
-See z3c.macro for more information about the implementation:
+See z3c.macro for more information about the implementation.
+However, we already registered the ``macro`` type in the testing setup, as it's needed for rendering form templates.

-  >>> from zope.app.pagetemplate import metaconfigure
-  >>> from z3c.macro import tales
-  >>> metaconfigure.registerType('macro', tales.MacroExpression)

 and at least we need a pagelet renderer.
 By default we use the provider called ``PageletRenderer`` defined in the z3c.pagelet package.
 But right now, we don't have a dependency on this package.
-So let's implement a simple renderer and use them as a IContentProvider:
+So let's implement a simple renderer and use them as a
+IContentProvider:

   >>> class PageletRenderer(object):
   ...     zope.component.adapts(zope.interface.Interface,